The East Lothian flag was revealed on December 13th 2018

 However, whilst a recognised, national, symbol, it is questionable whether a lion rampant specifically evokes East Lothian as a county?
 Although rampant lions have certainly appeared on the arms of local nobility and the local authority, the county is associated with several more locally resonant devices, a blazing sun; a goat; a goat and ivy combination; a peregrine falcon, as appear on the sample of rejected designs shown below.
 The lion is palpably not unique to East Lothian and it is not remotely distinct, lions appear across Scotland, the UK, Europe and the World.

-The other three finalists should probably never have made it into the final selection.
-Design B featured a map, which are often the last resort for flags and usually denote territories in dispute, as a neutral design, avoiding symbols or emblems of the sides in dispute, for example, Cyprus , Kosovo and the joint Korean Olympic flag.
-Such usage here was neither necessary nor appropriate.
-When viewed from any distance this shape from a map, would just appear as a coloured blob and thus be essentially meaningless.
-This design flaw was compounded by being an incorrect shape!
-The map denoted the council’s administrative remit, NOT the actual county of East Lothian, so could not be considered representative of the actual county of East Lothian.
-A further flaw was the inclusion of one flag on another, as part of its design; complicated, confusing, unnecessary.
+Inclusion of one flag on another was an extra complication.
 Many English county flags have used the form of a cross of Saint George as the basis of a flag but none of them have that actual flag as part of the local design.
-As a Scottish county East Lothian might opt to deploy a saltire form in its flag, there are a number of such proposals for other Scottish counties, shown on these pages and of course, East Lothian is the acknowledged birthplace of the Scottish saltire, so a nod to the national flag is an obvious and very relevant element to include but an imaginative design would fashion a saltire in locally meaningful colours or bearing distinct local devices, as found in the sample of rejected designs shown below; simply repeating the national flag is a dull, pedestrian approach and its depiction was also crude and comic, looking like something from a cartoon.
+As a Scottish county, East Lothian might opt to deploy a saltire form in its flag, there are a number of such proposals for other Scottish counties, shown on these pages and of course, East Lothian is the acknowledged birthplace of the Scottish saltire, so a nod to the national flag is an obvious and very relevant element to include but ideally such designs should fashion a saltire in locally meaningful colours or bearing distinct local devices, as found in the sample of rejected designs shown below; simply repeating the national flag is a dull, pedestrian approach and the panel sanctioned depiction was crude and cartoonish.
 It was never likely to raise passion or inspire a firm local identity.

-Flag C appeared to be a depiction of a green hill with the Scottish saltire beaming out into the sky from one side, although the blue was in fact supposed to be the sea!
-It’s highly unlikely that anyone would have recognised this.
+appeared to be a depiction of a green hill with the Scottish saltire beaming out into the sky from one side, the blue actually symbolised the sea; would anyone have recognised this without being so advised?
 Again, use of the national flag on a local one, as described, emphasises nationality rather than locality, the local symbolism is not obvious.
-Imagine this “flag” flying thirty feet in the air, fifty feet away, would such a design stir the soul, even if one could actually make out what was being looked at?!
+Imagine this flag flying thirty feet in the air, fifty feet away, would its design or symbolism be evident?

-Over 600 hundred entries were submitted to the competition, yet the judging panel chose four very similar, insipid finalists.
+Over 600 hundred entries were submitted to the competition, yet the judging panel chose four very similar, insipid finalists, in direct contradiction to the comment of Councillor John McMillan, at the launch of the competition, who referring to expected submissions stated “’I’m sure they’ll be varied and inspiring.”.
 For true and meaningful choice the finalists ought to offer something different to voters, a set of real options.
 For comparison, the finalists in the Black Country flag competition,

 were six very distinct and varied designs. presenting a real choice to voters.